Mold Remediation Barkhamsted, CT - Green Restoration

 Your Barkhamsted Mold Remediation Specialists Since 2014

 Green Restoration provides IICRC S520 certified mold inspection, containment, remediation, and lab-verified clearance testing in Barkhamsted, CT, owner-operated with IICRC AMRT and WRT certified leadership.
-We specialize in FLIR thermal mapping of fieldstone-cellar saturation, mortarless stone cavity remediation, and West Branch Farmington River AE Zone flood-seepage mold response.
+We specialize in FLIR thermal mapping of fieldstone-cellar saturation, mortarless stone cavity remediation, and West Branch Farmington River floodplain flood-seepage mold response.

 Green Restoration local owner